yagpdb-cc/yagpdb-cc/yagpdb-cc-website/docs/snippets/closestto.md

 title: Closest To
 ---

+This CC is a snippet for finding the closest number to a given number in a slice of numbers.
+	The array is `$arr`, number is `$num`.
+Result is stored in `$res`.

 ```go
 {{/*
 	This CC is a snippet for finding the closest number to a given number in a slice of numbers.